 Figure 25.
-(Top) Time evolution of some Fourier modes of a perturbation around the type I, inhomogeneous, static configuration \mathcal{X}a of Fig. 24(top-right) with $\hat{\mathcal{E}} \simeq 0.831460$, $\hat{L} \simeq 11.501849$.
+(Top) Time evolution of some Fourier modes of a perturbation around the type I, inhomogeneous, static configuration $\mathcal{X}a$ of figure 24(top-right) with $\hat{\mathcal{E}} \simeq 0.831460$ , $\hat{L} \simeq 11.501849$ .
 The dashed horizontal line indicates the average energy density of the box.
 The region with clear exponentially damped oscillations corresponds to times where the subdominant modes have decayed sufficiently, and the dominant mode has leading amplitude.
 The dotted line corresponds to a fit to the envelope, from which we extract the imaginary part of omega.
-The fact that no mode grows in time indicates that \mathcal{X}a is locally dynamically stable.
-(Bottom) Time evolution of some Fourier modes of a perturbation around the type III, inhomogeneous, static configuration \mathcal{X}c of Fig. 24(bottom-right) with $\hat{\mathcal{E}} \simeq 0.651$, $\hat{L} \simeq 11.501849$.
-In this case the leading mode grows exponentially in time, indicating that \mathcal{X}c is locally dynamically unstable.
+The fact that no mode grows in time indicates that $\mathcal{X}a$ is locally dynamically stable.
+(Bottom) Time evolution of some Fourier modes of a perturbation around the type III, inhomogeneous, static configuration $\mathcal{X}c$ of figure 24(bottom-right) with $\hat{\mathcal{E}} \simeq 0.651$ , $\hat{L} \simeq 11.501849$ .
+In this case the leading mode grows exponentially in time, indicating that $\mathcal{X}c$ is locally dynamically unstable.

 Figure 26.
 Real part (top) and imaginary part (bottom) of the frequency of the dominant linear mode of the perturbations around static inhomogeneous solutions with $\hat{L} \simeq 11.501849$ and varying energy densities.
 The real part of omega goes to zero at the cusps and vanishes for locally unstable solutions.
 The imaginary part of omega goes to zero at the cusps and at the mergers.
-Vertical lines indicate the location of the mergers and the cusps, as in Fig. 22.
+Vertical lines indicate the location of the mergers and the cusps, as in figure 22.
 Blue (red) curves correspond to locally stable (unstable) solutions.

-imaginary parts of omega, and so they are locally stable, while the type III solutions have positive imaginary parts of omega, and so they are locally unstable.
-The imaginary part of omega crosses zero precisely at the "cusps" of Fig. 22, that is, at the static solutions lying precisely at the boundary between type II and III solutions.
-The real part of omega is non-vanishing in the locally stable cases, whereas it vanishes in the locally unstable cases, going to zero also at the cusps.
-In Figs. 22, 23 and 26 we show locally stable solutions in blue and locally unstable solutions in red.
+part of omega is non-vanishing in the locally stable cases, whereas it vanishes in the locally unstable cases, going to zero also at the cusps.
+In figures 22, 23 and 26 we show locally stable solutions in blue and locally unstable solutions in red.

-In this section we have discussed the (in)stability of what we called "ground-state" or "fundamental" solutions in Sec.
-2.6, namely of solutions whose spatial energy density profile has a single maximum and a single minimum.
+In this section we have discussed the (in)stability of what we called "ground-state" or "fundamental" solutions in section 2.6, namely of solutions whose spatial energy density profile has a single maximum and a single minimum.
 Here we have not explicitly investigated the case of "excited" solutions, namely those with multiple maxima and minima.
 However, some configurations of this type were studied in [2], and in all cases they were found to be locally dynamically unstable.
-As discussed in Sec.
-2.6 and Sec.
-2.7 the reason is that the entropy density can be continuously increased by moving two of these maxima or minima towards each other.
+As discussed in section 2.6 and section 2.7 the reason is that the entropy density can be continuously increased by moving two of these maxima or minima towards each other.
 Since this seems to be a generic feature, we expect all excited configurations to be locally dynamically unstable.